udacity/falcon/README.md

 // something about compiling c++

-// something about temp out
+// something about temp out and it's priority for the output

 ## Falcon Dependencies